MikeHopley/ftl-ships-strategy/index.md

 Crystal weapons are powerful (early on) but slow, and don't play nicely with beams.
 Defence drones shoot them down!
 Depending on setup, both weapons can be kept until the end of the game; but Heavy Crystal is the better one.

 Bear in mind that Engi and Rebel sectors have a higher chance of defence drones.
-Be particularly careful with the Virus event Engi blue option -- if you can't kill the ship, you lose the Engi!
+Be particularly careful with the Virus event Engi blue option&thinsp;&mdash;&thinsp;if you can't kill the ship, you lose the Engi!

 Sell Crystal Vengeance at the first store you visit.

-Distress beacons are less good than usual -- possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).
+Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

 ### Balance Mod